Exercise Solutions

 how are you

 13) paste -s works separately for multiple input files.
-How would you workaround this if you needed to treat input as a single source?
+How would you workaround this if you needed to treat all the input files as a single source?

 # this works individually for each input file